Engineered Wood vs Hardwood Graphic

 And just like hardwood floors, engineered wood floors will wear with age and time.
 Resanding and refinishing can be done, but not as many times as hardwood floors, because eventually, you’d sand away the entire wear layer.

 2. They can off-gas.
 Those sensitive to chemicals or seeking the most environmentally friendly flooring should do their homework when selecting engineered wood floors.
-Consumer Reports performed testing that showed a higher incidence of formaldehyde within samples of engineered wood and laminate plank. .
-If you work with Bluestone to design, build or preserve your custom home, we’re happy to discuss the most eco-friendly options.
+Consumer Reports performed testing that showed a higher incidence of formaldehyde within samples of engineered wood and laminate plank.
+If you work with a luxury home builder to design, build, or preserve your custom home, they will discuss the most eco-friendly options.

 The Final Word on Wood Floors?